Episode 12 (The Traitors series 2): Harry and Mollie

 Ellie Harrison of The Independent reported that Clark and Pearce established a "close friendship very quickly [which] allowed Harry to get away with murder".
 Pearce responded in an interview stating that "people have this fantasy that I fancy Harry, but that is so not true" and that it had been "rubbish" for their partners.
 She added that she thought it was "crazy, that.. a boy and a girl can’t be friends without there being romance speculation."
 Pearce told Cosmopolitan UK that they bonded "massively" because they were the youngest contestants in the series and because they were both in long term relationships.
-Clark said that they "everyone else had wives and kids" but that they were "sort of, on the same path and had the same feelings of missing our loved person".
+Clark said that "everyone else had wives and kids" but that they were "sort of, on the same path and had the same feelings of missing our loved person".
 Pearce's boyfriend is Max Blackwell whereas Clark's girlfriend is children's television presenter Anna Maynard.
 Pearce posted a video on Instagram with Maynard in which she jokingly referred to her as her "new bestie".